empowerhack/DrawMyLife-Website/README.md

 A static website showcasing the Draw My Life initiative, partnerships and team

 ## Development Setup
 This website lives and is rendered on the client side.
-To get up and running with the development of this project there are a few prerequisite, i.e. you need to have node and Ruby installed on your local machine.
+To get up and running with the development of this project there are a few prerequisites, i.e. you need to have node and Ruby installed on your local machine.

 ### Why do I need Node and Ruby installed?
 Ruby is required for Jekyll and Node will help you massively with all the javascript (see Tech Stack for more details).